-Justice Roberts blocks Sen. Paul from naming whistleblower, source says -- and now Paul may force the issue
+Justice Roberts blocks Sen. Paul from naming whistleblower, source says -- and Paul may force the issue

 Dershowitz rose later, turned to Nadler, and said he was simply ignorant of the facts.
 Dershowitz reiterated that the "abuse of power" charge was vague and indeterminate, and was precisely the kind of article of impeachment that the framers wanted to reject -- as evidenced by their explicit repudiation of the charge of "maladministration."

-It would be difficult if not impossible, Dershowitz said, to determine that a president has acted with corrupt "motive," given that countless presidents consider both the national interest and their personal political gain when making decisions.
-In a thinly veiled shot at former President Barack Obama, Dershowitz asserted that it would not be impeachable if a president decided to threaten to bomb Syria if it crossed a kind of red line, only to retreat because his pollsters said it would not be popular.

-In the afternoon, a string of newly resurfaced video clips of former national security adviser John Bolton spurred Trump and his supporters Wednesday to highlight what they described as serious credibility questions -- raised by both Democrats and Republicans -- amid the Senate impeachment trial, as the president tweeted, "GAME OVER!"
+A string of newly resurfaced video clips of former national security adviser John Bolton spurred Trump and his supporters Wednesday to highlight what they described as Bolton's serious credibility questions amid the Senate impeachment trial, as the president tweeted, "GAME OVER!"

 In his tweet, Trump linked to an interview of Bolton in August 2019 where he discusses Ukraine policy.
 In the Radio Free Europe/Radio Liberty interview clip, Bolton made no mention of any illicit quid pro quo, and acknowledged, as Republicans have claimed, that combating "corruption" in Ukraine was a "high priority" for the Trump administration.